stefan-hoeck/idris2-elab-util/src/Doc/Generic5.md

 function `check` is useful whenever we try to implement a function using elaborator reflection whose type is already known at compile time.
-This was not the case for automatically derived interface implementations whose full type had to be put together from the correspoding data type's name and type parameters.
+This was not the case for automatically derived interface implementations whose full type had to be put together from the corresponding data type's name and type parameters.
 It was, however, possible for record constructors whose types we already knew but whose names we had